Part 5

 voting-ff4c54b8d-sf99j 2/2 Running 0 3m18s

 Also, if you now look at the dashboard you'll see a lot more information as the old deployments were replaced by the meshed ones.
-We also notice that success rate is less than stellar.
+We also notice that the success rate is less than stellar.

-Two services have success rate below 100%.
+Two services have a success rate below 100%.
 As the web is most likely just propagating the error from voting we can click either of the services and you should quickly see which request is failing.

 Service meshes can be powerful tools as they can help you connect and observe your services.
+Read now this to see how Linkerd can be used to debug the issues in the emoji voting app.

 You have reached the end of this section!
 Continue to the next section: